mmcclimon/mr_poole/README.md

 the path name for newly created files, so you can do something useful with them if you want to.
 This should get better in the future.

+## Configuration

+You may also include directives for `poole` in Jekyll's `_config.yml` file.
+You should provide a `poole` key, which may take the following subkeys:

+- `default_layout` - path to a default layout to use

 ## To do